gladsonsam/freeshow-remote/README.md

 # FreeShow Remote
 A mobile remote app for [FreeShow](https://freeshow.app) presentation software, built with React Native and Expo.
 Not affiliated with FreeShow.

 > **⚠️ Important Note**: Currently only available for Android.
-The $99/year Apple Developer Program fee makes iOS distribution unfeasible for this free app.
+The $99/year Apple Developer Program fee makes iOS distribution unfeasible.
 If you're interested in sponsoring iOS distribution or publishing this on the App Store, please [open an issue](https://github.com/gladsonsam/freeshow-remote/issues) or contact me!

 ## Features